santavalleytea/Bytetide/README.md

 Bytetide is a peer-to-peer (P2P) file transfer application written in C that allows users to connect with other peers, add packages, process `.bpkg` files, construct Merkle trees, and find specific hashes.

+This was the final assignment for my Systems Programming class.

 ## Table of Contents

 - [Features](#features)